Skip to main content

 From elevation with clear line-of-sight, GMRS handhelds can reach surprisingly far.
 In a valley or urban area, expect much less.

-The legal reality: To transmit on GMRS, your radio must be FCC Part 95E certified.
-Most ham radios (Baofeng, Yaesu, Kenwood, AnyTone) are certified under Part 90 or Part 97, not Part 95E.
-Using a non-certified radio on GMRS is technically a violation, even if you hold a GMRS license.
+The legal reality: to transmit on GMRS, a radio must be FCC Part 95E certified.
+Ham radios (Baofeng, Yaesu, Kenwood, AnyTone) are certified under Part 90 or operate under Part 97, not Part 95E.
+Using one on GMRS is technically a violation even with a GMRS license.
+The practical reality: thousands of people do it, and the FCC has never, to public knowledge, pursued an individual over it.
+But if legal certainty is why you got the license, stick to the certified picks above.

 Best Dual-Purpose: Baofeng BF-5RH PRO ($70, Score: 86)